VAT Update for Employers - Business Gifts, Staff Parties and Business Entertainment

 Generous Employer Ltd gives staff small business gifts throughout the year, including a huge chocolate egg at Easter (costing £15), flowers on their birthday (costing £20) and a luxury hamper at Christmas (costing £40).
 Although all of the gifts individually cost less than £50, the total gift to each staff member exceeds £50, so output tax is due to HMRC on the total cost.

 It is worth noting that the business gift rules also apply to:

 - Prizes for competitions.

 Staff parties, are as popular as ever to keep staff motivated.
-After all, what better way to reward your team, than a good old-fashioned knees-up?

-You may be aware that there are strict rules concerning VAT recovery on Business Entertainment (see below), however, hospitality provided for staff does not fall within the input tax blocking order.
+You may be aware that there are strict rules concerning VAT recovery on business entertainment (see below), however, hospitality provided for staff does not fall within the input tax blocking order.
 HMRC consider it to be a 'motivational' business expense, and input tax can be claimed, subject to normal rules.